Marie Kondo: KonMari method

 Kondo's method of organizing is known as the KonMari method, and consists of gathering together all of one's belongings, one category at a time, and then keeping only those things that "spark joy" (Japanese language ときめく tokimeku, translated as equivalent to English "flutter, throb, palpitate"), and choosing a place for everything from then on.
 Kondo advises to start the process of tidying up by "quickly and completely" discarding whatever it is in the house that doesn't spark joy.
 Following this philosophy will acknowledge the usefulness of each belonging and help owners learn more about themselves, which will help them be able to more easily decide what to keep or discard.
 She advises to do this by category of items and not their location in the house.
 For example, all the clothes in the house should be piled up first, assessed for tokimeku, and discarded if not needed, followed by other categories such as books, papers, miscellany, and mementos.
 Another crucial aspect of the KonMari method is to find a designated place for each item in the house and making sure it stays there.

-Kondo says that her method is partly-inspired by the Shinto religion.
-Cleaning and organizing things properly can be a spiritual practice in Shintoism, which is concerned with the energy or divine spirit of things (kami) and the right way to live (kannagara): Treasuring what you have; treating the objects you own as not disposable, but valuable, no matter their actual monetary worth; and creating displays so you can value each individual object are all essentially Shinto ways of living.As of 2023, Kondo says she has "kind of given up" on the KonMari method after giving birth to her third child:My home is messy, but the way I am spending my time is the right way for me at this time at this stage of my life.
+Kondo says that her method is partly inspired by the Shinto religion.
+Cleaning and organizing things properly can be a spiritual practice in Shintoism, which is concerned with the energy or divine spirit of things (kami) and the right way to live (kannagara): Treasuring what you have; treating the objects you own as not disposable, but valuable, no matter their actual monetary worth; and creating displays so you can value each individual object are all essentially Shinto ways of living.

 Media appearances

 A two-part TV dramatisation was filmed in 2013 based on Kondo and her work, titled 人生がときめく片づけの魔法 (Jinsei ga Tokimeku Katazuke no Mahō).
 She has lectured and made television appearances.
 She released a series of videos teaching "the best way to fold for perfect appearance".

 On 1 January 2019, Netflix released a series called Tidying Up with Marie Kondo.
 In the series, Kondo visits various American family homes full of clutter and guides the families in tidying up their houses through her KonMari method.
 Following the release of her Netflix series, Kondo was the subject of various Internet memes.
 A clip of her saying "I love mess" included on Time's list of the ten best memes of 2019.

-On 4 February 2019, Kondo appeared on The Late Show with Stephen Colbert on CBS.

 In August 2021, Kondo followed up Tidying Up with Marie Kondo with a similar series for Netflix titled Sparking Joy with Marie Kondo.